verawilde/equilibrium-screening/README.md

 ## The Problem

-Mass screening programs for low-prevalence problems share a common mathematical structure that makes them prone to backfiring.
-The National Academy of Sciences' 2003 polygraph report (Fienberg et al.) analyzed this using only the **classification pathway** — applying Bayes' Rule to estimate true/false positive outcomes.
+Mass screenings for low-prevalence problems share a common mathematical structure as signal detection problems that makes them prone to backfiring.
+The National Academy of Sciences' 2003 polygraph report (Fienberg et al.) analyzed this using only the **classification pathway** — applying Bayes' Rule to estimate hypothetical true and false positive and negative outcomes.

 This single-pathway analysis misses three additional causal pathways: